Annual Town Assembly - Local Democracy

 'The purpose of calling this meeting is to enable the council to report on the year.
 Also electors are given a chance to have their say on anything which they consider is important to the people of the parish of Penistone.
 The meeting is open to the public, but such persons only as are registered as local government electors for the town will be entitled to vote at the meeting.'

-The law requiring each parish to hold a meeting to discuss parish affairs can be found in the Local Government Act 1972.
-Further notes are in the 'Representation of the People Act, 1986' and clarified for the oiks in Open and Accountable Local Government 2014 Plain English Guide, without changing the basic requirements.
-The use of 'Parish' and 'Town' is regarded as equivalent for most purposes.
+The law requires each parish to hold a public meeting between 1st March and 1st June each year to discuss parish affairs.
+This can be found in the Local Government Act 1972 (Part III in particular).
+'Parish' and 'Town' in this context are equivalent.
+The meeting cannot take place before 6pm.
+Further notes are found in the 'Representation of the People Act, 1983' and more understandable: Open and Accountable Local Government 2014 Plain English Guide, without changing the basic requirements.

 From the Local Government Act 1972: